PCB Diagnostics vs Logic Board Repair

 What happens if the ROM chip is embedded in the MCU?

 When the ROM is embedded in the MCU BGA (common on WD and Toshiba families), a simple chip transfer is not possible.
 The original PCB must be revived through component-level repair: replacing failed voltage regulators, TVS diodes, or motor controllers while preserving the MCU and its internal ROM data.
-On self-encrypting drives, this is the only path because encryption keys are fused into the original MCU.
+On self-encrypting drives, this is the only path because encryption keys are internally bound to the original MCU.

 How does logic board repair experience help with data recovery?